-Harbor Consulting Engineers provided professional services to the Yakama Nation under the on-call services consulting agreement for May 1, 2006 thru April 30, 2007.
+Harbor Consulting Engineers provided professional services to the Yakama Nation under the on-call services consulting agreement for May 1, 2007 thru April 30, 2008.
 During this time, we continued our efforts on the Lyle Falls Fishway, Wahkiacus Hatchery planning, McCreedy Creek Acclimation Site and Castile Falls adult capture and PIT-tag interrogation.
-We were also available to the Yakama Nation for more urgent maintenance concerns such as the cable crossing tram failure and Klickitat Hatchery Suspension Bridge Analysis.
 The following summary describes services provided by Harbor Consulting Engineers during this contract period.

-- 1. Coordination with the YN biologists, scientists, and archaeologists regarding the Lyle Falls EIS.
-There has been considerable effort expended on behalf of the tribe to justify the design of the Lyle Falls Fishway.
+1. Coordination with the YN biologists, scientists, and archaeologists regarding the Lyle Falls EIS.
+There has been considerable effort expended on behalf of the tribe to explain the design features of the Lyle Falls Fishway.
 This effort continues, responding to ongoing concerned agency questions regarding the proposed fishway improvements.
-Harbor Consulting Engineers continues to be available for developing responses for reviewers of the Lyle Falls E.I.S. - 2.
-The Klickitat River Fisheries Master Plan development relating to facilities, their construction cost and facility purpose has required extensive input by Harbor Consulting Engineers including drawings, construction costs and narratives.
-Harbor has strategized with the Yakama Nation to maximize the potential facility production using current fish husbandry technology. - 3.
-Re-development of the Wahkiacus Hatchery and Acclimation Facility Plan, construction cost and narrative including coordination with Klickitat County Engineering Department.
+Harbor Consulting Engineers continues to be available for response to reviewer questions relative to the Lyle Falls EIS and Master Plan.

+2. The Klickitat River Fisheries Master Plan development relating to facilities, their construction cost and facility purpose has required extensive input by Harbor Consulting Engineers including drawings, construction costs and narratives.
+Harbor has strategized with the Yakama Nation to maximize the potential facility production using current fish husbandry technology.

+3. Continuing efforts towards the re-development of the Wahkiacus Hatchery and Acclimation Facility Plan, construction cost and narrative including coordination with Klickitat County Engineering Department.
 Harbor consulted with county engineering department representatives, identifying county plans for new bridge construction over the Klickitat River.
-We then revised the planned development of the Wahkiacus Hatchery to accommodate the updated Klickitat Basin Master Plan, and planned Klickitat County road and bridge improvements. - 4.
-McCreedy Creek Acclimation Site re-development using portable aluminum raceways consistent with YN land use requirements.
-Harbor had previously developed a site design using lined earthen ponds.
-Yakama Tribe land use management desired movable raceways to allow for more site flexibility.
-We redesigned the site operations to allow pre-fabricated, movable aluminum raceways.
-This enables a flexible site layout, and permits their removal during the off season.
+We then revised the planned development of the Wahkiacus Hatchery to accommodate the updated Klickitat Basin Master Plan, and planned Klickitat County road and bridge improvements.

-- 5. Klickitat Hatchery suspension bridge inspection and safe use report.
-A complete structural analysis was conducted to study the safe working capacity of the 180' long suspension bridge.
-Hatchery management wanted to establish maximum loading of the ATV and trailer used to carry feed and supplies over the suspension bridge.
-Harbor found that the bridge was adequate for current needs.
-A 3mph maximum speed limit was established for safe use of the span.
-A report was published including structural calculations and recommendations for increasing the load carrying capacity of the span, if needed in the future. - 6.
-Klickitat Hatchery tramway emergency replacement study and construction cost estimate.
-After the aging cable tramway failed in March 2007, Harbor researched OSHA-approved replacement options and we contacted United States Geological Service (USGS) to explore similar crossings in service.
-Cost estimates were developed to assist the Yakama Nation in obtaining funds for the tram's replacement. - 7.
-Harbor researched PIT-tag interrogation technology and conducted site visits to Columbia River PIT tag facilities, Klickitat River sites at Lyle Falls, Wahkiacus Hatchery site, and Castile Falls 10 & 11.
+4. Harbor conducted further study of the McCreedy Creek Acclimation Site redevelopment using portable aluminum raceways consistent with YN land use requirements.
+Per Yakama Klickitat Fish Program (YKFP) Master Plan, the McCreedy Creek Acclimation Site project is postponed to allow evaluation of natural recolonization rates.
+5. Harbor continued research of PIT-tag interrogation technology and conducted site visits to Columbia River PIT tag facilities, Klickitat River sites at Lyle Falls, Wahkiacus and Klickitat Hatchery site, and Castile Falls 10 & 11.
 Current PIT tag systems used by NMFS were reviewed including the latest in PIT tag antennae design.
-Preliminary cost estimates were developed installation of PIT tag systems at Lyle Falls, Klickitat Hatchery and Castile Falls 10 and 11. - 8.
-Castile Falls.
-Conceptual design of this adult capture facility and PIT tag interrogation with remote monitoring capabilities included satellite communications with real-time monitoring.
+Preliminary cost estimates were developed for installation of PIT tag systems at Lyle Falls, Klickitat Hatchery and Castile Falls 10 and 11.

+6. Castile Falls -

+A. Continuing conceptual design of this adult capture facility and PIT tag interrogation with remote monitoring capabilities included satellite communications with real-time monitoring.
 The PIT-tag interrogation station and support building has been designed to accommodate necessary video and computer equipment.
 This building can also support the adjacent adult capture operation.
 An on-site propane-powered engine generator is also provided in this schematic design supporting both facilities.

+B. Castile Falls Fishway -Tunnel Operations Review.

+Harbor conducted site visits to Castile Falls 4/5 to assess fish ladder bedload conditions to determine operational or design measures which would reduce bedload buildup.

+7. Klickitat field office & proposed hatchery configuration with WSDOT bridge replacement.
+Harbor reviewed existing information available of proposed replacement of the Horseshoe Bend Bridge on SR 142 at the Klickitat Field Office (KFO).
+Impacts to the current Wahkiacus Hatchery & Acclimation Facility design and KFO flood conveyance were also examined.